-A terrible plague that killed about 50.000 people (including the painter Titian) affected the city.
-The Doge in charge at that time promised to make a beautiful church dedicated to Christ if the plague ended.
-The Chiesa del Redentore by Andrea Palladio was the result and Venetians had celebrated this event ever since.
+On 1577 a plague that killed about 50.000 people (including the painter Titian) affected the city.
+The Doge in charge at that time promised to build a beautiful church dedicated to the Redeemer if the plague ended.
+The Chiesa del Redentore by Andrea Palladio was the result and Venetians have celebrated this event ever since.

 WHAT VENETIANS DO ON THE REDENTORE

-On Saturday night, we meet with family and friends and organise a special dinner outdoor, possibly on a boat or at the waterfronts facing St. Mark’s basin.
-The lucky ones join a friend who has a terrace with a view.
+On Saturday night, we meet with family and friends and organise a special dinner outdoor, possibly on a boat or at the waterfront facing St. Mark’s basin.
+The lucky ones join a friend who owns a terrace with a view.

 You will see plenty of boats decorated with lanterns and balloons heading to St. Mark’s basin.
 Here they stop and wait for the traditional fireworks that start around 11:30 pm and finish at midnight.
 Those who cannot be on a boat party put a large table on the waterfronts and share food with friends.

 The fireworks are really impressive and change a little every year.
 Venetians comment aloud while they are watching and then, invariably, compare them with those of the previous years.

 On Sunday around 4 pm, there is the Redentore regatta at the Canale della Giudecca.
 On Sunday at 7 pm, there is the Holy Mass at the Redentore Church.

 WHICH ARE THE BEST PLACES TO WATCH THE REDENTORE FIREWORKS